DylanWRh/Computer-Vision-22Fall/03-CNN/README.md

 # CNN

-THe task of this problem is to implement the functions and answer the questions in [`main.ipynb`](main.ipynb).
+THe task of this assignment is to implement the functions and answer the questions in [`main.ipynb`](main.ipynb).